Aston Villa - Brighton: How to watch, start time, stream, odds, prediction

 Team news (INJURY REPORT)

-Bertrand Traore and Wesley are out for Villa, while Tom Heaton and Kourtney Hause have slim chances of playing.
+Bertrand Traore is back on the bench, though Wesley remains out for Villa, while Tom Heaton and Kourtney Hause are also unavailable.

-Brighton won’t have suspended Lewis Dunk and injured Florin Andone and is waiting on Leandro Trossard, Solly March, Aaron Connolly, Christian Walton, and Jose Izquierdo.
+Lewis Dunk is back from suspension and Solly March is in the Starting XI with Aaron Connolly fit for the bench.
+Still injured are Florin Andone, Leandro Trossard, Christian Walton, and Jose Izquierdo.

 What they’re saying ahead of Aston Villa – Brighton and Hove Albion